rajatsainju/rajatsainju.github.io/index.md

 - [Automated Quantitative Analysis of Extended Irradiation Defects-Dislocations, Voids and Precipitates in Neutron Irradiated HT-9 Steel](https://www.cambridge.org/core/journals/microscopy-and-microanalysis/article/automated-quantitative-analysis-of-extended-irradiation-defects-dislocations-voids-and-precipitates-in-neutron-irradiated-ht9-steel/1A80D42E3EC419284534A68F6940CF0D)\
 ***Rajat Sainju***, Colin Ophus, Mychailo B Toloczko, Danny J Edwards, Yuanyuan Zhu.
 Microscopy and Microanalysis, S2 (2019)

+## Teaching
+I have served as a teaching assistant for the following courses at the University of Connecticut.

+- MSE 4097: Introduction to Research - Fall 2021
+- MSE 3002: Transport Phenomena in Materials Processing - Spring 2020
+- MSE 5301: Thermodynamics of Materials - Fall 2019